 Overview Caring for children with heart problems is one of our specialties at Stony Brook Children's.
 Our expert pediatric cardiology team serves more than 2,000 patients a year, most on an outpatient basis.
 From prebirth to young adulthood, patients are referred to us for comprehensive evaluation and diagnostic services for both congenital heart disease and acquired heart disease.
 We also have multidisciplinary programs for both the adult with congenital heart disease and separately for families faced with fetal heart disease.

 Pediatric Cardiology Outpatient or Ambulatory Care

 Call (631) 444-KIDS for patient appointments.

-Our Team Our pediatric cardiology core team consists of three highly skilled pediatric cardiologists and an experienced pediatric nurse practitioner.
+Our Team Our pediatric cardiology core team consists of four highly skilled pediatric cardiologists and an experienced pediatric nurse practitioner.
 They work collaboratively and with colleagues to identify heart diseases, develop and implement a plan of treatment that meets the patient's and family's unique needs, and coordinate follow up — working with a patient from infancy through adulthood.

 Services Our scope of services includes advanced diagnostics; long-term management of cardiovascular diseases in infants, children and adolescents; adults with congenital cardiac defects; and cardiovascular defects in the fetus.

 Advanced Diagnostics Stony Brook Children’s provides state-of-the-art pediatric cardiac imaging in our new echocardiography laboratory.
 This facility is equipped with the latest technology and is staffed by highly skilled pediatric cardiology imaging experts.
 The imaging lab offers safe, non-invasive, pain-free testing in a soothing, family-centered environment.